Whilst Maine Coon aggression might not be a standard trait of the breed, it definitely does occur, and must never be ignored.

 - Do you keep moving your cat when they are comfortably sleeping?

 - Have you started shouting at your Maine Coon?

-Those of you that can identify a change in your own behaviour will be able to reverse your recent behaviours, therefore reversing the Maine Coon aggression issue quickly.
+Those of you that can identify a change in your own behavior will be able to reverse your recent behaviors, therefore reversing the Maine Coon aggression issue quickly.